BlinkDynamo/OpenAC/README.md

 ## OpenAC AutoClicker v1.0

 OpenAC is an open source auto clicker inspired by [OPAutoClicker](https://www.opautoclicker.com/).
-This is a recoding using only images of the UI as inspiration.
 No code from [OPAutoClicker](https://www.opautoclicker.com/) was used in this project.

 ## About/Features